All for Nothing

 Clinging on by force blesses no one.
 The epilogue scene communicates the inevitable need for Joel to deceive Ellie from the moment she asks about the events that transpired.
 Despite the appearance of a relatively peaceful life ahead, the maintenance of their relationship is now dependent on lies.
 Meanwhile, the future of our species is looking bleaker than ever.

-At least now I fully understand why this game is aptly named: The Last of Us.
+At least now I fully understand why this game was aptly named: The Last of Us.

 - Matthew 16:23 (NIV).